-Based upon phone call surveys and written questionnaires 99% of our campers had the summer of their lives and want to return.
+Based upon phone call surveys and written questionnaires, 99% of our campers had the summer of their lives and want to return.
 However, we generally run about an 80% return rate.
-About 15-20% of our campers will be new and their ages extend from juniors to seniors.(Back To Top)
+About 15-20% of our campers will be new and their ages extend from the junior to senior divisions.(Back To Top)

 ENROLLMENT AND CAMP POLICIES

 Session changes can be made as long as space is available in your child’s age group in the desired session.
 Many sessions fill quickly and therefore, changes are not always possible.
 (Back To Top)